sib-swiss/sparql-editor/README.md

 - `add-limit`: the number of rows to be added as limit to the query before being sent, if no limit has been defined by the user (default to none)
 - `style="--btn-color / --btn-bg-color"`: buttons color.

-You can also provide other HTML elements to be included under the SPARQL examples (e.g. about information and links to relevant resources):

 ```html
 <sparql-editor
   endpoint="https://www.bgee.org/sparql/,https://sparql.uniprot.org/sparql/"